TL;DR

 - Strict Definitions: A claim is only paid if your condition meets the insurer's precise definition in the policy wording.
 This is why it's crucial to understand the terms before you buy.

-At WeCovr, our expert advisors can walk you through these pros and cons, helping you scrutinise the policy details to ensure you're getting cover that is both affordable and meaningful for your situation.
+At WeCovr, our expert advisors can walk you through these pros and cons, helping you scrutinise the policy details to help reduce the risk that you're getting cover that is both affordable and meaningful for your situation.

 Alternatives and Complementary Protection Products